Emojis on Instagram: An In-Depth Study

-Instead of just looking at the raw data and averaging the numbers this smartly takes into account the number of followers and posts to give a clearer picture of the results.
+Instead of just looking at raw data and averaging the numbers this formula takes into account the number of followers and posts to give a clearer picture of the results.

 This formula will likely be the most important set of numbers we look at in our results and will be the data used to draw a conclusion.

 In the posts for accounts we own, I’ll add 2-3 emojis at the beginning of the posts.
-For the non-owned accounts we look at, I’ll consider it an emoji post if there are any emojis in the update — regardless of where they are placed or how many.
+For the non-owned accounts, I’ll consider it an emoji post if there are any emojis in the update — regardless of where they are placed or how many.

-For this study, will will not consider the amount of emojis or emojis used for results.
-(But doesn’t it sound good for a future Social Media Lab post? 🤔)
+This study will not consider the amount of emojis or emojis used for results.
+(But doesn’t it sound good for a future Social Media Lab post? ?)

 On each of the data points I share below, I’ll remove the highest and lowest performing post from the results.
 I do this to eliminate any anomaly a really viral post might have caused or a low performing post may cause.

 *Also note that on the accounts I had no control of some of these posts could have been used for ads, I doubt it on Kim’s or Aaron’s account but on FreshlyPicked this is possible.
 I actually didn’t count a few of their posts as the engagement rates were nearly double or triple on a few and it was obvious these were giveaways that likely were part of an ad campaign.